Tags

 You can also read about comparison of Sleep as Android algorithms and Sleep lab results on our blog here.

-Accelerometric sensors are really sensitive, which is great for sleep tracking.
-Normally, what you see when you leave the phone on the table gets immediately dwarfed when you do some more significant move.
-Just leave phone on the table for a while and you will see a dramatic development, but then move the phone and you will see all the development is really tiny in comparison to the new peak.
+Accelerometers are really sensitive, which is great for sleep tracking.
+Usually what you see when you leave the phone on the table is immediately dwarfed when you make a more significant movement.
+Just leave the phone on the table for a while and you will see a dramatic spike, but then move the phone and you will see that all the development is really tiny compared to the new peak.

-So what you see is random noise, given by very small vibrations of the table or in very calm areas by seismic movement.
-We mark the data relatively, so you always get it distinguished into light and deep sleep.
-But the algorithm works well only in conditions that are assumed by it, i.e. in the bed with relatively large movement peaks.
+So what you see is random noise caused by very small vibrations of the table or in very quiet areas by seismic movement.
+We mark the data relatively, so you can always distinguish between light and deep sleep.
+However, the algorithm works well only in conditions, it assumes i.e. in the bed with relatively large movement peaks.

-To be more specific, if you leave the phone on a table, you can get values perhaps on the scale of 0.000001 to 0.000009 m/s2 (The value is made up here, but it is physically very small).
-In the bed, you may get values from 1 to 9 m/s2 (which is physically large).
-The algorithm sees though just that the high value is 9 times higher than the low value, in both cases.
+To be more precise, if you leave the phone on a table, you may get values perhaps in the range of 0.000001 to 0.000009 m/s2 (the value is made up here, but it is physically very small).
+In the bed, you can get values from 1 to 9 m/s2 (which is physically large).
+However, the algorithm only sees that the high value is 9 times higher than the low value in both cases.

-We had to do this because every accelerometer (in different cell phones) measures differently, so we couldn’t assume any standard conversion formula that would respond to absolute values.
+We had to do this because each accelerometer (in different phones) measures differently, so we couldn’t assume a standard conversion formula that responds to absolute values.

-So if you use the phone in the bed, it is in fact drastically different from measuring on a calm spot, just like the table.
+So if you use the phone in bed, it is indeed drastically different from measuring in a quiet place, like the table.

-Please do not hesitate to ask for any clarification at support@urbandroid.org.
-You can also read more about comparison of our data with the sleep lab results in this post.
+Please do not hesitate to contact support@urbandroid.org for clarification.
+You can also read more about how our data compares to sleep lab results at in this post.

-When you can see some movement on the actigraphy, but the graph is unusually flat:
+If you can see some movement on the actigraphy, but the graph is unusually flat:

 .
-Sonar - make sure the signal is strong enough by keeping sonar volume at max at Settings → Sleep tracking → Test sensor → blue sliding bar.
+Sonar - make sure the signal is strong enough by keeping the sonar volume at max at Settings → Sleep tracking → Test sensor → blue sliding bar.

-- try different positioning of the phone
+- Try different positions of the phone.

 .
 Accelerometer - try keeping the phone closer to you.

-Disable all system restrictions applied to Sleep as Android, or any companion app for tracking with a wearable: https://dontkillmyapp.com/
+• Disable all system restrictions applied to Sleep as Android, or any companion app for tracking with a wearable: https://dontkillmyapp.com/

-Most often the awakes are driven by significant HR peaks (awakes align with HR red line graph), you can try disable this type of awake detection in Settings → Sleep tracking → Awake detection → Heart rate monitoring.
+• Most often the awakes are driven by significant HR peaks (awakes align with HR red line graph), you can try to disable this type of awake detection in Settings → Sleep tracking → Awake detection → Heart rate monitoring.

 If the tracking stops completely after few minutes, the background processes are restricted by your system.

-Make sure no system restrictions are applied to Sleep as Android, or any companion app for a tracking with wearable: Check our guide here.
+• Make sure no system restrictions are applied to Sleep as Android, or any companion app for a tracking with wearable: Check our guide here.

 The red block indicates that something went wrong with tracking at that time and the device stopped providing sensor data for some reason.
 Usually those are some non-standard battery optimizations or battery savers, the battery gets too low so we preserve it for the alarm or connectivity issue if you use a wearable.